WillGranchi/NxtGenAlpha/FRESH_RAILWAY_SETUP.md

 ```

 **IMPORTANT:**
-- Replace `your-backend-url.up.railway.app` with the actual backend URL from Step 3.6
+- Replace `your-backend-url.up.railway.app` with the actual **PUBLIC** backend URL from Step 3.6
 - **No trailing slashes** in URLs
 - Must be **HTTPS** (not HTTP)
+- If backend only shows "Private Networking", you MUST enable public networking first (see Step 3.6)

 ### 4.4: Wait for Frontend Deployment